reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 Let's get it downloaded.
 Note that the ``(user@host)-$`` part of the code below just mimics a command line prompt.
 This will look differently on each computer.
-The command you actually need to exectue is the part after that, so only, e.g. ``mkdir assemblies``:
+The command you actually need to execute is the part after that, so only, e.g. ``mkdir assemblies``:

 .. code:: bash